About Adobe Connect

 Adobe Connect is primarily used as a synchronous teaching tool, meaning that participants are simultaneously connected and can interact with each other in realtime.
 However, unattended persistent virtual rooms can also be used to hold course materials for on-demand retrieval by students.

 After requesting a host account, instructors can use Adobe Connect to teach hybrid courses (courses that meet in a classroom, or face-to-face, as well as meet online) or distance learning courses (courses that are conducted entirely using the internet and do not meet in a classroom), or as a supplemental tool for a fully face-to-face course.
+ATG recommends carefully reviewing this list of best practices.
 Common uses of Adobe Connect include interactive online lectures, supervised and unsupervised group activity space, virtual office hours and tutoring, and webinars featuring guest hosts.
 Persistent rooms can also be used independently by students as an informal meeting space or for group projects.

 Who can use it?